xddcore/Jetson_Nano/install-tensorflow/README.md

 SpaceVim
 etc.
-If you want to know more,please see "Install-tensorflow2.0.sh". and if your network is bad,you can get tensorflow_gpu-2.0.0+nv19.11-cp36-cp36m-linux_aarch64.whl.(The download link in ./tensorflow2.0/README.md)
+If you want to know more,please see "Install-tensorflow2.0.sh".

+# PS:If your network is bad,you can get tensorflow_gpu-2.0.0+nv19.11-cp36-cp36m-linux_aarch64.whl.(The download link in ./tensorflow2.0/README.md)
 ```python
 pip3 install tensorflow_gpu-2.0.0+nv19.11-cp36-cp36m-linux_aarch64.whl
 ```